Raphael-Boichot/GameboyPrinterPaperSimulation/README.md

 This project serves as an alternative decoder for https://github.com/mofosyne/arduino-gameboy-printer-emulator that captures text informations only (at least in 2021).

 The purpose of this octave/matlab project is to output images from an Arduino Game Boy Printer emulator that have the same soft aspect than images printed on a fresh roll of thermal paper into a Game Boy Printer.
 The project emerges after a discussion between *Raphaël BOICHOT*, *mofosyne*, *maxs - thatguywithagameboycamera*, *herr_zatacke (@herr_gack)*, *Björn (@gameboycameramaniac)*, *R.A.Helllord* and *crizzlycruz (@23kpixels)* on the Gameboy Camera Club Discord.
 The motivation ?
 As Game Boy Printer paper is becoming difficult to find and subjected to definitive deterioration with time, emulating it is more and more appealing from an heritage conservation point of view.
+Fresh thermal paper used in this study was graciously sent to me by *R.A.Helllord* from the Game Boy Camera Club Discord.

-The Game Boy printer emulator developped by Brian Khuu was indeed able to capture a stream of serial data, but transforming this stream into pleasant images that have the realistic aspect of a roll of paper exiting a thermal printer, with the tone, noise, granularity and aliasing due to the printer head, was challenging compared to a classical pixel perfect rendering.
+The Game Boy printer emulator developped by Brian Khuu is able to capture a stream of serial data under text form, but transforming this stream into pleasant images that have the realistic aspect of a roll of paper exiting a thermal printer, with the tone, noise, granularity and aliasing due to the printer head, was challenging compared to a classical pixel perfect rendering.
+And what is challenging is interesting.

-My first idea was to do a simulation of printer head by replacing pixels by some sort of gaussian dots with lots of noise.
+My first idea was to do a simulation of printer head by replacing hard square pixels by some sort of bell-shaped spots with lots of noise.
+A 2D bell-shaped approximation had a sense to me as injecting heat in a point on a 2D surface result in gaussian distribution of temperatures.
+On thermal paper, tones are due to a chemical reaction driven by temperature and phase change of a powder deposited on the surface of paper.
 I took inspiration from cashier tickets and Game Boy Printer scans at high resolution.
 Misalignment of the printer head was also simulated.
-The result was interesting for sure.
+The result of a pure mathematical approach was interesting for sure.

 # Let's play with noisy gaussian dots
 ![](https://github.com/Raphael-Boichot/GameboyPrinterPaperSimulation/blob/master/images/2020-08-23/octaveSimPixelDithering.png)